What the role involves

 Can I share the role with another adult leader?

 Yes.
-We operate a flexible volunteering policy, so a number of adults can share the role so no one leader feels that they must be there every week.
+We actively see a number of Assistant Leaders so that there is a large enough pool that they can have a rota so no one leader feels that they must be there every week.

 Is previous experience needed?